Shell Features

 • standard error (stderr — file descriptor 2)

-Both standard output and error are displayed on the terminal by default.
+Both the standard output and error streams are displayed on the terminal by default.
 The stderr stream is used when something goes wrong with the command usage.
 Each of these three streams have a predefined file descriptor as mentioned above.
 In this section, you'll see how to redirect these three streams.

 info Redirections can be placed anywhere, but they are usually used at the start or end of a command.
 For example, the following two commands are equivalent: